-Medicare prepaid plan enrollment - This plan offers Medicare recipients the opportunity to enroll in the Plan through Medicare.
-As indicated on page 4, certain annuitants and former spouses who are covered by both Medicare Parts A and B and FEHB may elect to drop their FEHB coverage and later reenroll in FEHB.
-Contact your retirement system for information on changing your FEHB enrollment.
+Medicare prepaid plan enrollment - This Plan offers Medicare recipients the opportunity to enroll in the Plan through Medicare.
+As indicated on page 5, annuitants and former spouses with FEHB coverage and Medicare Part B may elect to drop their FEHB coverage and enroll in a Medicare prepaid plan when one is available in their area.
+They may then later reenroll in the FEHB Program.
+Most Federal annuitants have Medicare Part A. Those without Medicare Part A may join this Medicare prepaid plan but will probably have to pay for hospital coverage in addition to the Part B premium.
+Before you join the plan, ask whether the plan covers hospital benefits and, if so, what you will have to pay.
+Contact your retirement system for information on dropping your FEHB enrollment and changing to a Medicare prepaid plan.
 Contact us at 210/615-5100 for information on the Medicare prepaid plan and the cost of that enrollment.